-- Indicate a plan to declare Architecture as your major.
+- In the Common Application, indicate your plan to declare Architecture as your major.

-- Submit a portfolio and statement via the Common Application as directed.
+- Submit a portfolio and statement via SlideRoom as directed.

-Prospective transfer applicants are encouraged to contact the department for information about the curriculum prior to applying to the projgram.
-Email the department or call (413) 577-0943 for information.
+Prospective transfer applicants are encouraged to contact the department for information about the curriculum prior to applying to the program.
+Please email the department or call (413) 577-0943 for information.

-- For Fall Registration: Priority date: March 1 [All applications received and completed (inclusive of both application to UMass and application to the Department of Architecture) by the priority date will be given full consideration for admission.
-Applications received or completed after the priority date will be reviewed on a space-available basis.]
-Applications will be accepted through April 15.
+- For FALL Registration: March 1.
+All applications received and completed (inclusive of both application to UMass and application to the Department of Architecture) by this date will be given full consideration for admission.
+Applications received or completed after this date will be reviewed on a space-available basis.

 External Transfer Students: